REQUEST INFO

 Unique Communities, Unique Opportunities

-One of the standout features of APD communities is that residents have access to medical staff just a stone’s throw away.
+One of the standout features of Lifecare communities is that residents have access to medical staff just a stone’s throw away.
 She highlighted how this connection allows them to offer house calls from doctors, and how as an ED, she can tap into so many valuable resources.

 In addition, she shares how each community has its own unique and distinct qualities: